 To learn more about keeping up with compliance for a distributed workforce (and how partnering with an outsourced HR provider can help), check out this article.

-Of course, we know that plenty of small business owners already have their hands full during the pandemic, and this can make it difficult to navigate the transition to remote work single-handedly.
+Of course, we know that plenty of small business owners already have their hands full, and this can make it difficult to navigate the transition to remote work single-handedly.
 Thankfully, you don’t have to go it alone.
 It can be helpful to work with a provider familiar with payroll and compliance in multiple states.
 Justworks operates in all 50 states and D.C., and specializes in taking care of many of these crucial items for you — such as withholding, reporting, and remitting payroll taxes, and obtaining workers’ comp and state unemployment insurance.